olivertandy/SynestheticBrush/README.md

 # SynestheticBrush
 A painting program that generates 'flying' arrays of particles.
+A playable online version is hosted at http://www.tandalf.com/programs.html

 ![Example](/example.png)